Tag Archives: parenting

 CHAPTER 1: When Parenting Becomes Load-Bearing

 There is a quiet shift that happens in many families, and most parents don’t notice it until it’s already taken hold.
 Parenting moves from guiding to carrying.
 At first, that makes sense.
 Children need parents to carry most of the weight.
-They can’t regulate emotions, make wise decisions, or anticipate consequences.
+Children can’t regulate emotions, make wise decisions, or anticipate consequences.
 That’s not failure, that’s development.
 But somewhere along the way, many parents cross an invisible line.

-Without meaning to, they stop helping their children prepare to carry weight, and start carrying it for them.
-They become load-bearing.
-Load-bearing parenting have thoughts like:
+Without meaning to, parents stop helping their children prepare to carry weight, and start carrying the weight of adulthood for them.
+Parents become load-bearing with thoughts like:

 • “If they’re anxious, I must fix it.”